HOPS ProgramHorticultural Options in Plant Sciences

 Fifteen (15) applicants will be selected to attend.
 Individuals enrolled in the program attend specifically designed classes on the campus of Texas A&M University.
 Students take classes alongside traditional Texas A&M students both during the fall and spring semester.
 During the fall semester, students take content-specific classes, field-based experience classes (to prepare for their practicum), a professionalism class, and a class of their choice to foster their independent living skills.
 Independent living skills are taught in conjunction with the Brazos Valley Center for Independent Living.

-Individuals applying for the HOPS and W.A.C.O. project.
+These eligibility requirements are applicable to those applying for both the HOPS and W.A.C.O. projects.
 Participants must be 18 years of age by the start date of the program, 6/11/22.

-Acceptance is not guaranteed.
-A panel of reviewers will score applications after the application deadline.
+Your acceptance is not guaranteed.
+A panel of reviewers will score your application after the deadline.